semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-02-27-exercises.md

 **Example 3**
 ```
 Input a year: 2001
-2001 is a leap year
+2001 is not a leap year
 ```
 2001 is not evenly divisible by 4, so 2001 is not a leap year